 - Relatively temperature resistant

-Rubber trees can grow to be up to 50′ feet tall, though pot size may limit its growth.
+Rubber trees can grow to be up to 50′ feet tall, though pot size may limit their growth.
 The plant’s main identifying feature is its waxy, broad, dark-green leaves.

-The popular rubber plant has many parents and pet owners wondering.
+The popular American rubber plant has many parents and pet owners wondering.
 Are rubber plants poisonous?

 Are Rubber Tree Plants Poisonous or Toxic?

-Yes, rubber tree plants are toxic along with its cousin Ficus Benjamina.
+Yes, rubber tree plants are toxic, along with their cousin Ficus Benjamina.

 The plant is dangerous not only to cats and dogs but also to humans and horses if consumed.
 It’s also irritating to the touch.